DDriggs00/mavlinkinterface/readme.md

 ## Function List

-For Full function list, see [here](docs/functions.py)
+For Full function list, see [here](docs/functions.md)

 ## Common Parameters

 ### execMode (string)

-This argument prevents all other active calls until the paired command has been finished or aborted.
+This sets the execution mode of the attached command.
+For information of the various execution modes, see [here](docs/executionModes.md)

 ### Absolute (switch)